 The Greek word for the hour of judgment is horo, the same as the root in ‘horoscope’.
 The prophetic reading says that this hour will come and it is the hour that marks Taurus in the ancient astrological horoscope.

 You and I can apply the Taurus horoscope reading today.

-Taurus tells us that the end will come with such a big bang that all the lights in the sky will go out.
-Then there won’t even be any planets around to align with any star.
+Taurus tells you that the end will come with such a big bang that all the lights in the sky will go out.
+There won’t even be any planets around to align with any star.
 So best to make good use of your time while the lights are still on.
 A good place to start is working on your humility trait because God opposes the proud but gives grace to the humble.
-In other words, there is no compatibility between Him and the pride in you.
-And by the sounds of it, you will be looking for alot of grace on that Day.
-A characteristic He will be testing for on that Day is whether you love him or not.
+In other words, there is no compatibility between Him and pride in you.
+And by the sounds of it, you will be looking for much mercy in that Hour.
+A characteristic He will test for in that Hour is whether you love him or not.
 How do you know if you love him?
 According to him, if you guard his commands then you love him.
-At the very least, guarding his commands would entail knowing them and doing them.
-Loving one another is also a trait that He values highly.
-Of course his idea of what love is may be different than yours so you will want to know what he says real love is.
-His idea of love will carry you far in any relationship, whether at work, at home or in romantic love.
+At the very least, guarding his commands means knowing them and doing them.
+Loving one another is another trait that He values highly.
+Of course His idea of what love is may be different than yours so you will want to know what He says true love is.
+His idea of love will carry you far in any relationship, whether at work, at home or in romance.
 He talked less about how love makes you feel, and more about what love makes you do and not do.
 He said that love is patient and kind and does not envy, does not boast, and is not proud.
-Practicing to put these characteristics into your life will go along way to prepare you for that Taurus hour.
-As a final thought, it may open things up if you learn what ‘the eternal gospel’ is which the angel was to proclaim to all nations.
+Practising to put these characteristics into your life will go along way to prepare you for the Taurus hour.
+As a final thought, it may open things up to learn what ‘the eternal gospel’ is which the angel was to proclaim to all nations.